SystemSpace/Compendium/compendium.rst

   It's the names of the most important 3 partitions: Living (all living beings) eFfector (all interactions) Environment (all matter).

   There's more partitions (like U for users).

+What other partitions of LFE are there, and why are they thought of as seperate categories?
+  There's a fuckton, like U for userdata, X for all data for the LFX framework, T for temporal storage, S for snap storage, etc.. they are seen as seperate categories because grouping them together would cause a really big mess.
+Instead the "active partitions" are overlayed onto eachother to form the System, and the "inactive partitions" form the backend.

 How old is LFE?
   LFE has been around for far longer than Life.
 It has [had] 128 iterations.